hpacheco/ses/labs/Lab2.md

 $ make -j 4
 ```

+To fuzz XML files, we use the same XML dictionary and input corpus as we did for AFL:

 ```ShellSession
 $ clang -g -O2 -fsanitize=fuzzer,address,undefined xmlreadLibFuzzer.cc -I libxml2/include libxml2/.libs/libxml2.a -lz -o fuzzer
 $ ./fuzzer xmlconf -dict=xml.dict -max_len=64
 ```

+The fuzzer will soon find a crash (see [here](https://github.com/google/fuzzer-test-suite/tree/master/libxml2-v2.9.2)), and exit when it finds the first crash.
+Note that libFuzzer will add its generated inputs to the `xmlconf` directory.

 ## Other tools :warning: :construction: